Komal-Kalbhor/Object-Detection-Using-Inceptionv4/README.md

-# Object-Detection-Using-Inceptionv4
+# Object Detection Using Inceptionv4

-This contains a pyhon script for Object detection using pre-trained model Inception v4
+This contains a python script for Object detection using pre-trained model Inception v4

+Requirements:
+Python 3.5.x
+Tensorflow latest version